 Summer Tours Week 1 Preview: Emerging nations and ‘A’ teams prepare to raise the curtain

-For the first time since 2018, a full summer of rugby tours is back on the calendar, and though some of the bigger nations won't be involved it all kicks off this weekend with growing rugby nations taking the centre stage.
+For the first time since 2018, a full summer of tours is back on the calendar, and though some of the bigger nations won’t be involved it all kicks off this weekend with growing rugby nations taking the centre stage.

 Namibia take on ‘s ‘A’ team to get things underway on Friday, with the Azzurri’s first XV travelling to Portugal the following day.

-Elsewhere on the Iberian peninsula, a Barbarians team containing Tom Wood, Tim Nanai-Williams and Scott Baldwin take on Spain – who recently lost their place in the World Cup due to registration issues for the second tournament running – whilst travel to Chile, who face a tie for their place in the World Cup against the in July.
+Elsewhere on the Iberian peninsula, a Barbarians team containing Tom Wood, Tim Nanai-Williams and Scott Baldwin take on – who recently lost their place in the World Cup due to registration issues for the second tournament running – whilst Scotland travel to Chile, who face a tie for their place in the World Cup against the USA in July.

 Japan took the first test 34-15 last week, but a spirited Uruguay will hope they can yet cause a major rugby upset against the Cherry Blossoms.